hyperledger/indy-plenum/scripts/process_logs/README.md

       max: 2018-03-15 10:30:16
   ```
   Any of `min` or `max` can be omitted to skip check of lower or upper bound.
+  Note that using `min/max_timestamp` attributes from `input_logs` section
+  is preferred since they can skip processing whole files which greatly
+  improves performance.
 - `level`: checks if message severity level is within defined limits.
   Parameters for this matcher is either dictionary with `min` and `max`
   values containing lower and upper bounds for message severity (`DEBUG`,